devopstf/ocp-disconnected/README.md

 # Shell script Usage

-If you've been able to use ``docker save`` and ``docker load`` for bundling images into ``.tar`` balls, and transferring them to bastion host machine, you can use ``retag.sh`` script for having them retagged, and pushed to local docker registry running in ``localhost:5000``.
+If you've been able to use ``docker save`` and ``docker load`` for bundling images into ``.tar`` balls, and transferring them to bastion host machine, you can use ``retag-xxxxxxxxxx.sh`` scripts for having them retagged, pushed to local docker registry running in ``localhost:5000``, and removed.